-Moms, I know it’s hard.
-You’ve got a zillion things you’re trying to teach your kids; like this week’s spelling words and that gummy worms are not an acceptable breakfast food.
+You’ve got a zillion things you’re trying to teach your kids, like this week’s spelling words and that gummy worms are not an acceptable breakfast food.

-Understanding the importance of good manners and having consideration for others is just as important as making good grades.
-Social graces are becoming more and more rare in our tech-centered, fast-paced culture.
-In the corporate world, experienced executives are finding that good “people skills” are a scarce commodity when working with younger co-workers.
+Social graces are becoming increasingly rare in our tech-centered, fast-paced culture.
+Experienced executives find that good “people skills” are scarce in the corporate world when working with younger co-workers.

-Recently, a human resources manager told me many of the college graduates he’s been interviewing lack what he called “socail savvy”.
+Recently, a human resources manager told me many of the college graduates he’s been interviewing lack what he called “social savvy.”
 He said, “They just don’t seem to know how to create rapport.”

 By teaching social graces to your children, you’re paving the way for their personal and career success.